kcjweo/async_test/README.md

 # async_test
-wait 3seconds and execute as sequential
+simple code of waiting 3seconds and execute as sequential